The Simple Elegance of Priority Stack Ranking

 Priority stack ranking is the process of precisely laying out the specifics of which projects are more, or less, important than others.
 This prioritization system should follow a strategy.
 There are three reasons this approach is effective:

-1. It eliminates any ambiguity within teams about the most important work to be done.
-For a given time period if project A is listed above project B , everybody understands where we should spend more time and attention
+- It eliminates any ambiguity within teams about the most important work to be done.
+For a given time period if project

-3. It forces a principled approach to establishing and communicating the most important outcomes and supporting projects for the organization; something organizations can sadly get by without, as described earlier.
+, and we wouldn’t need a reprioritization exercise to do it.
+Absent the clarity of this stack ranking, it feels somewhat arbitrary to declare a project defunded in favor of another, so it rarely gets done - It forces a principled approach to establishing and communicating the most important outcomes and supporting projects for the organization; something organizations can sadly get by without, as described earlier.
 This requires, and reinforces, solid cross-functional partnership between engineering, product, design, and others.

 Principles and clarity are key; and make for an efficient and effective organization.
 When building a roadmap, it gives clear signal for how to cross-prioritize potential projects and initiatives.
 We can fund roadmaps with the project list from top to bottom; and if any of the truly must-ship projects are underfunded, a conversation can be had about pulling from the bottom of the list.